Cabbage roll: Hungary

-Töltött káposzta, the traditional Hungarian cabbage roll, can be made from sweet or sauerkraut cabbage leaves filled with a mixture of minced pork meat (or sometimes turkey), eggs, onions, and rice seasoned with caraway, salt, and pepper.
+Töltött káposzta or sarma, the traditional Hungarian cabbage roll, can be made from sweet or sauerkraut cabbage leaves filled with a mixture of minced pork meat (or sometimes turkey), eggs, onions, and rice seasoned with caraway, salt, and pepper.
 In Transylvania and Alföld regions, it is called takart.
 The Hungarian version often contains minced paprika and is served with sour cream on top.
 It used to be seasoned with saffron.
 Many Hungarians serve this food during Christmas and New Year's Eve, although it is a common dish throughout the year (a sweet version during summer and fall, and a sour version during winter and spring).
 The sour stuffed cabbage is part of the traditional Hungarian pig slaughter menu and it is said that eating this during the holiday season will bring wealth and health for the new year.

 There are many regional variations: in Kárpátalja and Nyírség, for example, they make small töltött káposzta for weddings.

 Although the rolling up of cabbages was first mentioned in the 1695 book of Miklós Tótfalusi Kis, a similar dish, káposztás hús (not to be confused with székelykáposzta), was known long before it.

 Káposztás hús was very popular.
 This traditional cabbage stew had a special significance to Hungarian people.
 The 17th-century manuscript cookbook of the Csáktornya court, written sometime before 1662, begins its list of dishes with the phrase, "The cabbage meat is the coat of arms of Hungary".
 "In the old days, there was no dish more suitable for Hungarians than cabbage", said Péter Apor, praising it as the meal of the lords.
 Around 1730, Mátyás Bél also called "Cabbage with bacon, the coat of arms of Hungary".
 Lippay also calls it the "coat of arms of Hungary" and states that Hungarian people cannot live without it.
-Kelemen Mikes, when traveling to Turkey, also writes back, "The beautifully written letter pleases the mind, as does these cabbages with dill and sour cream".
+Kelemen Mikes, when traveling to Turkey, also writes back, "The beautifully written letter pleases the mind, as do these cabbages with dill and sour cream".
 Mikes also finds it fitting for a coat of arms: "Even if I had no other praise to say about it, is it not enough to say that it is the Transylvanian coat of arms?"

 The cabbage roll itself also appears as a motif in the culture.
 In Zsigmond Móricz's short story "Tragedy", the protagonist János Kis dies while eating stuffed cabbage, of which he had vowed to eat fifty.